Chinchilla rabbit

 Chinchilla rabbits are a group of three rabbit breeds that have been bred for a coat that resembles that of chinchillas.
-Despite their name, they are not related to and cannot interbreed with chinchillas, which are a species of rodent.
-Rabbits are lagomorphs.
-A mutation diluted the yellow pigment in the hairs to almost white, changing in this way the color of the fur of the wild rabbit (agouti) into chinchilla.
+Despite their name, they are not related to, and cannot interbreed with, chinchillas, a genus of rodent.
+Rabbits, in contrast, are lagomorphs.
+A mutation diluted the yellow pigment in the hairs to almost white, changing in this way the color of the fur of the wild type fur (agouti) into chinchilla.

-There are three breeds of Chinchilla rabbit recognized by the ARBA ,"American Rabbit Breeders Association".
+There are three breeds of Chinchilla recognized by the American Rabbit Breeders Association.
+Other breeds may have recognized Chinchilla varieties (such as Dutch), but the three Chinchilla breeds each have only one variety.